Renier211/Analytics-Portfolio/Mutual Fund Quarterly Holdings.md

 6) Saving the Combined DataFrame: The final aggregated DataFrame, which contains the stocks and the quarters they were held, is saved to a new Excel file for further analysis or reporting.

-7) Validating Data Consistency: The code performs a validation step to ensure the accuracy of the stock counts by comparing the actual number of stocks in each quarter with the calculated values from the aggregated DataFrame.
-This helps identify any discrepancies.